GeekTrainer/js-basics-1/making-decisions/README.md

 | `===`  | **Strict equality**: Compares two values and returns the `true` Boolean data type if values on the right and left are equal AND are the same data type.       | `5 === 6 // false` |
 | `!==`  | **Inequality**: Compares two values and returns the opposite Boolean value of what a strict equality operator would return                                    | `5 !== 6 // true`  |

+✅ Check your knowledge by writing some comparisons in your browser's console.
+Does any returned data surprise you?

 ## If Statement

 The if statement will run code in between its blocks if the condition is true.

 ```javascript
 if (condition){
     //Condition was true.
 Code in this block will run.
 }
 ```